kawaiicakes/Uldarash-Imperial-Guard-spreadsheet-automation/README.md

 Original code written for the spreadsheet before the creation of this repo.
+Only main.js is used there.